General Motors Company U.S. Consumer Privacy Statement

 GM uses administrative, technical and physical security to protect the personal information we maintain and to help ensure that it is used according to this Privacy Statement.

-GM websites use “cookies” to remember user preferences and to maximize the performance of our website and services.
+GM websites use “cookies” and other tracking technologies to gather information about your visit (such as demographic data, browser type, IP address, pages visited, activities conducted on the page, and the day and time of your visit).
+Cookies remember user preferences and maximize the performance of our website and services.
 Using cookies on our websites provides benefits to you, such as allowing you to maintain your account login information or contact information on Request a Quote forms between visits, or locating a nearby dealer.
 In addition, we use information gathered from cookies to autofill fields on forms such as the city, state or zip code associated with your IP address.
 This information can be corrected by you before submitting any form or inquiry or you can disable the cookie as discussed below and the information will not be collected.

 Similarly, we may also place Web beacons in our emails to measure the effectiveness of our email campaigns by identifying the individuals who open or act upon an email message, when an email message is opened, how many times an email message is forwarded, the type of software, device, operating system and browser used to deliver the email and any URL accessed through our email message.